-To avoid delays between tasks, I would also recommend getting a 75,708-liter capacity compressor.
+I would also recommend getting a 75,708-liter compressor to avoid delays between tasks.

-You can refer to the CFM chart at the end of this guide for other sizes.
+You can refer to the CFM chart for other sizes at the end of this guide.

 Here is why you need this minimum CFM and tank size.